HappyZombies/smashvideocollection/README.md

 #### [Find Development Site Here](http://happyzombies.github.io/testSite/)

 ### Disclaimer
-Any contributers of this site make no assertion to own any images, logos or videos.
+Any contributors of this site make no assertion to own any images, logos or videos.

 The Super Smash Bros. logo, characters and other related intellectual property